pypr/compyle/docs/source/details.rst

 specified it assumes a ``void`` return.

-The definitions of the various standard types is in ``cpy.types.TYPES``.
+The definitions of the various standard types is in ``compyle.types.TYPES``.
 Some are listed below:

 - ``'float', 'double', 'int', 'long', 'uint', 'ulong'``: etc. are exactly as